 Your standing desk is set to the perfect height.
 Your monitor is at eye level.
 But your shoulders are creeping up toward your ears because the keyboard is sitting on a desktop that’s two inches too high for comfortable typing.
 Sound familiar?

 Short on time?
-The Humanscale Float is the best keyboard tray if you already own a height-adjustable desk.
-For budget shoppers, the UPLIFT Big Standard delivers a massive 27-inch platform and 15-year warranty for $114.
+The Humanscale Float is the best keyboard tray for motorized standing desks.
+The UPLIFT Big Standard delivers a 27-inch platform and 15-year warranty for $114.
+And if you just want to try one without drilling, the VIVO clamp-on gets you started for under $50.

 Why Your Standing Desk Needs a Keyboard Tray